Law enforcement in Cambodia

 Law enforcement in Cambodia is handled by the Cambodian National Police, one of three General Departments within the Ministry of the Interior.
 The National Police numbers 64,000 and is divided into four autonomous units and five central departments.
 The National Police share significant functional overlap with the Military Police (officially the National Gendarmerie), which functions within the Ministry of Defense.

 National police

 The General Department of the National Police is one of three general departments within the Ministry of the Interior.
 The others are the General Inspectorate for Political, Administrative and Police Affairs and the General Department of Administration.
 The organization traces its origin to the formation of the Royal Khmer Police during the era of the 1st Kingdom of Cambodia.

 The ministry is headed by deputy prime minister Sar Kheng and the National Police by a Commissioner-General with the rank of four-star general.
-(The current Commissioner-General is Neth Savoeun, a nephew by marriage of prime minister Hun Sen; according to a US embassy cable released through WikiLeaks, he has a good reputation with the embassy).
+(The current Commissioner-General is Neth Savoeun, a nephew by marriage of prime minister Hun Sen).

 The Cambodian National Police is divided into four autonomous units, headed collectively by the First Deputy Director of National Police, and five central departments, each managed by a Chief of Department and Deputy Director: